 National Officer of Indigenous Health

-The National Officer of Indigenous Health for 2019-2020 is Yotakahron Jonathan (she/her) from McMaster University.
+The National Officer of Indigenous Health (NOIH) for 2020-2021 is Santanna Hernandez from the University of Calgary.
 You can contact her at [email protected].
 The NOIH is responsible for the CFMS Indigenous Health portfolio under the Global Health Program in the following areas: External Engagement, Internal Communication, Advocacy & Education, and Management.
 The NOIH works alongside and supports the junior and senior CFMS Local Officers of Indigenous Health (LOIHs) at each member school.
 LOIHs’ responsibilities are to be split between the Sr. LOIH and Jr. LOIH, to allow for each team to use their strengths and adapt to locally important initiatives.

 CFMS Commitment to Indigenous Health